ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 # 2022-06-01T10:11:00 [product-123] price updated to GBP 820.00
 ```

+### Things to note:

+- Projecting events gets you the same results every time.
+Running commands does not, necessarily.
+- While events represent “facts” that happened in your domain, commands represent “intents”, and as such are not guaranteed to succeed or lead to any events being produced.
+- Because they are *intents*, commands should be thought of as the closest component to the end user in terms of their semantics and naming.
+Ex. in web apps they often map directly to HTML forms, and map well to task-based UIs.

 ### Committing commands to history

 Previously I mentioned that one approach to the command layer takes the form of event-like value objects.